Austin Hedges Player Props: Pirates vs. Brewers

 Austin Hedges At The Plate

-- Hedges is batting .179 with five doubles, a home run and eight walks.
+- Hedges has five doubles, a home run and eight walks while batting .175.

-- This season, Hedges has recorded at least one hit in 19 of 40 games (47.5%), and had multiple hits twice.
+- In 19 of 41 games this year (46.3%), Hedges has reached via hit, and that includes multiple hits twice.

-- In nine games this season (22.5%), Hedges has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this year (22.0%), Hedges has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.